1zzowiebeha/1zzowiebeha/README.md

 ### Beginner:
 C#, .NET, Razor, SSMS, JavaScript, Node, WCAG, ARIA, Linux

-Want to connect?
-Reach out to me on my [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) :)

 <!--
 **1zzowiebeha/1zzowiebeha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.